 "The two motorbikes were vaporised nearby.
 The older man was lying with his face in the gutter bleeding out through his mouth.
 I offered my handphone to several people to call for an ambulance because I didn't have a number.
 Nobody would touch it.
 I finally convinced a shop owner to call for help, and she disappeared into her shop.

-The long, beach-hugging road between southern Denpasar and Gilimanuk Port on the north-west tip of Bali is a major blackspot for tired truckers who have driven non-stop across Java to get there.
-Brakes may or may not not have been serviced in the past year.
+If normal Balinese roads are closer in spirit to The Wacky Races, the Ngurah Rai By-Pass running from Kuta to Sanur is Death Race 2000.
+The school of fish has got tighter, and margin for error has become far slimmer.
+The long, beach-hugging road between southern Denpasar and Gilimanuk Port on the northwest tip of Bali is a major blackspot for tired truckers who might have driven non-stop across Java to get there.
+Brakes may or may not not have been fixed in the past year.

 If you're intent on 'biking around Bali, good luck.

 Wear strong shoes – flip-flops are for the beach.
 Leave your shorts at home – jeans and a thick jacket will save you several layers of skin when you come off.
-Find some good travel insurance, after reading the very small print.
+Find some good travel insurance after reading the very small print.
 Keep your headlight on at all times – during the day, on full.
 Be very polite with the police when they stop you.
 Hug the kerb when you're taking a blind corner as other vehicles won't think twice about veering into your path.

 Better still, don't bother.

 Get on the back of an ojek – a motorcycle taxi – and learn from an expert.
 Grab a cab.
 Or go that extra mile and hire a car with a smiling, informative driver for as little as Rp.500,000 a day.
 Leave the stress to someone else, lie back, wind down the windows and enjoy the magnificent views.